microsoft/pxt/common-docs/javascript/functions.md

 ## Arrow Functions

-Arrow functions (also known as "lamba" functions) provide a lightweight syntax for functions.
+Arrow functions, also known as _lambda_, functions provide a lightweight syntax for functions.
 Arrow functions are used extensively to provide event handlers for many APIs.
 For example:

 ```typescript
 function foo(handler: Action) {